mpnordland/agua_amiga/Readme.md

 # Data model

-Note about units: the UI ill allow using either mL or oz.
+Note about units: the UI will allow using either mL or oz.
 The program will always use mL in the data.
 It will convert to oz when needed to display information.

 Goals: a list of daily goals.
 Most recent row is current goal.
 End time of goal is implied by start time of next goal.